Kin-Carta-Connect/eslint-config/docs/README.md

-> This is a direct copy of https://github.com/airbnb/javascript/blob/master/README.md with our changes
+> This is a direct copy of https://github.com/airbnb/javascript/blob/master/README.md with our changes.

 # Airbnb JavaScript Style Guide() {